Aliases for PTPN11 Gene

 Previous GeneCards Identifiers for PTPN11 Gene

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This PTP contains two tandem Src homology-2 domains, which function as phospho-tyrosine binding domains and mediate the interaction of this PTP with its substrates.
 This PTP is widely expressed in most tissues and plays a regulatory role in various cell signaling events that are important for a diversity of cell functions, such as mitogenic activation, metabolic control, transcription regulation, and cell migration.
-Mutations in this gene are a cause of Noonan syndrome as well as acute myeloid leukemia.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2012]
+Mutations in this gene are a cause of Noonan syndrome as well as acute myeloid leukemia. [provided by RefSeq, Aug 2016]

 GeneCards Summary for PTPN11 Gene

 PTPN11 (Protein Tyrosine Phosphatase, Non-Receptor Type 11) is a Protein Coding gene.
 Diseases associated with PTPN11 include Noonan Syndrome 1 and Leukemia, Acute Myelomonocytic, Somatic, Somatic.
-Among its related pathways are Axon guidance and Kit Receptor Signaling Pathway.
+Among its related pathways are RET signaling and Immune response IFN alpha/beta signaling pathway.
 GO annotations related to this gene include protein domain specific binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRO.
+An important paralog of this gene is PTPN6.

 UniProtKB/Swiss-Prot for PTPN11 Gene